TuskAW/QuestDisplayAccessDemo/README.md

 # Quest Display Access Demo

 Developers want camera access on the Meta Quest.
+Meta has given camera access since I created this project, so don't use this anymore :)

-Meta hasn't let us have it yet.
+ ~~Meta hasn't let us have it yet.
 The next best thing is display access.
 Thanks to Android's MediaProjector API, you can copy the display image to a texture in your Unity project in 'near realtime' (several frames of latency) as demonstrated here.
-No PC, embedded browser, or dev mode required
+No PC, embedded browser, or dev mode required~~

 ![scrcpy_VmJvDrjcQL](https://github.com/user-attachments/assets/522bc5ea-8b91-4ee9-91cd-0385fffc93a3)